RenderKit/openpgl/README.md

 ## Including Open PGL API headers

-Open PGL offers two types of APIs
+Open PGL offers two types of APIs.

 The C API is C99 conform and is the basis for interacting with Open PGL.
-To use the C API of Open PGL one only needs to include the following
+To use the C API of Open PGL, one only needs to include the following
 header:

 ``` c
 #include <openpgl/openpgl.h>
 ```

-The C++ API is a header based wrapper of the C API which offers a more comfortable, object-oriented way of using Open PGL.
-To use the C++ API of Open PGL one only needs to include the following header:
+The C++ API is a header-based wrapper of the C API, which offers a more comfortable, object-oriented way of using Open PGL.
+To use the C++ API of Open PGL, one only needs to include the following header:

 ``` c++
 #include <openpgl/cpp/OpenPGL.h>